edurelated2021/tds-proj1/README.md

-# tds-proj1

-**Objective:** Perform analytics on GitHub users and repositories for a selected city.
+# Tools in Data Science Project 1
+Student id: 24ds3000100

+## Project objective:
+For a given city, scrape Github user details (and certain details of their code repositories).
+Perform analytics on the retrieved data to find interesting observations and patterns with an aim to frame actionable recommendations.

-## Methodology for Collecting Data
+## Methodology for scraping the data

 1. Initially, I considered using the GitHub Users API.
 To familiarize myself with the data, I conducted a trial run by making a simple GET request in my browser (using Chrome's Pretty Print option).
 For the city of Chennai, I discovered there are **423 users** with a follower count greater than **50**.